bhattlab/phanta/README.md

 	conda env create -n new_env --file env.yaml

-Activate the environment by typing:
+Activate the environment by executing:

 	conda activate new_env